Your email list is your biggest asset!

 - Find the areas with the most clicks.

-Behavior: Why should you control the behavior?
+Why should you control the behavior?
 Here are the reasons:

-- Stop people from leaving your site
+- To stop people from leaving your site.

 My suggestion is to choose some of these methods wisely, according to the tastes of your users.
 Also, be sure to test the methods you decide to try.